raevt/recursive-fwl/README.md

 This repository includes a Python program to estimate multiple regression models via OLS without any matrix algebra.
-This is done using the [Frisch-Waugh-Lovell Theorem](https://en.wikipedia.org/wiki/Frisch–Waugh–Lovell_theorem) in a recursive manner, allowing the reduction of a multiple regression into a series of simple linear regressions.
+This is done using the [Frisch-Waugh-Lovell Theorem](https://en.wikipedia.org/wiki/Frisch–Waugh–Lovell_theorem) in a recursive manner, allowing the reduction of a multiple regression with k independent variables into a series of k! simple linear regressions.

 # Files and usage